+Students may not be signed out early within 30 minutes of their scheduled dismissal time.
 Students are expected to attend the entire day of school.
 The early release of students causes disruption to academic performance of all students and may create safety and security concerns.
 Students who are removed early from school are missing valuable instruction time; moreover, this communicates an erroneous message to students that not all subjects are equally important.
-Student drivers will be required to have written parent permission before being allowed to leave early.
+Student drivers will be required to have written parent permission before being allowed to leave early for each occasion.
 Once a student has been signed out for the day, they are not allowed back on campus, unless there is a medical note.
 Please note: Sunset Campus is a closed campus for lunch.
 Students may not sign themselves out.
 Students who are 18 years of age may not sign out a sibling, unless the sibling is on the emergency contact card.